MidgardOS/midgardos.github.io/docs/MidgardOS/BasicSystem/LibSEPol_64bit.md

 ## Compilation and Installation

-To compile libsepol 64-bit, run the following commands:
+To compile LibSEPol 64-bit, run the following commands:

 ```bash
 make